Babeș-Bolyai University: History

-With the affirmation of the Romanian nation, in the context of the European revolutions of 1848, was explicitly questioned the issue on university in national language.
-At the express request of the Romanians, in 1870, József Eötvös, then Minister of Education, proposes the creation in Kolozsvár of a university teaching in Hungarian, Romanian and German, idea also welcomed by the Romanian elite.
-Meanwhile, Eötvös dies, and in 1872, Franz Joseph I legislates the establishment of the Hungarian Royal University of Kolozsvár in Hungarian only, which caused dissatisfaction among Romanians.
-After the oath, on 20 December 1872, 258 students start courses.
-There were created four distinct faculties: Faculty of Law and State Sciences, Faculty of Medicine, Faculty of Philosophy, Letters and History, Faculty of Mathematics and Natural Sciences.
-The faculties were equal to each other and enjoyed internal autonomy.
-The first rector was Professor Áron Berde from the Faculty of Law, specialist in economics and finance.
-Besides the four faculties is created a Pedagogical Institute, for training secondary school teachers.
-From 1895 the girls had the right to learn at university.
+With the affirmation of the Romanian nation in the context of the European revolutions of 1848, the issue of education in Romanian was raised.
+At the request of the Romanians in 1870, József Eötvös (then Minister of Education) proposed the creation in Kolozsvár of a university teaching in Hungarian, Romanian and German, idea also welcomed by the Romanian elite.
+This hadn't come to fruition, as Eötvös died in 1871, and in 1872, Franz Joseph I legislated the establishment of the Hungarian Royal University of Kolozsvár in Hungarian only, which caused dissatisfaction among Romanians.
+After the oath, on 20 December 1872, 258 students started their courses.
+There were created four distinct faculties: the Faculty of Law and State Sciences, the Faculty of Medicine, the Faculty of Philosophy, Letters and History, and the Faculty of Mathematics and Natural Sciences.
+Each possessed equal status and enjoyed internal autonomy.
+The first rector was Prof. Áron Berde from the Faculty of Law, specialist in economics and finance.
+Besides the four faculties, a Pedagogical Institute was formed for training secondary school teachers.
+In 1895 women were given rights to attend lectures at the university.

-After the First World War, and in the context of the Great Union of 1918, the university was taken over by the Romanian authorities and became an institution of Greater Romania.
-On 12 September 1919, the decree signed by King Ferdinand I stipulated "the transformation of Royal Hungarian Franz Joseph University in Romanian university beginning 1 October 1919".
-The Hungarian staff who have not sworn allegiance to the Romanian state moved to Szeged where it contributed to the formation of the University of Szeged (1921).
+After the First World War, and in the context of the Great Union of 1918, the university was taken over by the Romanian authorities and became an institution of the Kingdom of Romania.
+On 12 September 1919, the decree signed by King Ferdinand I stipulated "the transformation of the Royal Hungarian Franz Joseph University into a Romanian university beginning on the 1st of October 1919".
+The Hungarian staff who had not sworn allegiance to the Romanian state moved to Szeged where they contributed to the formation of the University of Szeged (1921).